-The Notes may have no established trading market when issued and the Issuer cannot assure investors that an active trading market for the Notes will develop or be maintained.
-If a market does develop, it may not be liquid.
-In addition, liquidity may be limited if the Issuer makes large allocations to a limited number of investors.
+Notes may have no established trading market when issued, and one may never develop.
+If a market for the Notes does develop, it may not be liquid.
 Therefore, investors may not be able to sell their Notes easily or at prices that will provide them with a yield comparable to similar investments that have a developed secondary market.
-A lack of liquidity may have a material adverse effect on the market value of the Notes.
+This is particularly the case for Notes that are especially sensitive to interest rate, currency or market risks, are designed for specific investment objectives or strategies or have been structured to meet the investment requirements of limited categories of investors.
+These types of Notes generally would have a more limited secondary market and more price volatility than conventional debt securities.
+Illiquidity may have a severely adverse effect on the market value of Notes.